qhdusrla08/CoVT/README.md

 ## 🔥 News

-[2025-11-23] 🥃 Released the training data and code.
+[2025-11-24] 🥃 Released the (training data)[https://huggingface.co/datasets/Wakals/CoVT-Dataset] and code.
 Give it a shot!

-[2025-11-22] ⭐️ The evaluation and Gradio demo are available NOW!
+[2025-11-24] ⭐️ The evaluation and Gradio demo are available NOW!

-[2025-11-21] 🤗 Our finetuned weights are available.
+[2025-11-24] 🤗 Our finetuned weights are available.
 [Check it here!](https://huggingface.co/collections/Wakals/covt-chain-of-visual-thought)

 ## 📑 Table of Contents